 Inviting Irmo Sits Next to Popular Lake Murray in the Heart of South Carolina's Midlands and is Home to the Okra Strut

 A nice town in the heart of South Carolina's Midlands, Irmo has a good reputation and is just outside of the capital city of Columbia.
-It is sits between two rivers and along the southeast corner of Lake Murray, a sprawling reservoir fed by the Saluda River.
+It is sits between two rivers and along the southeast corner of Lake Murray, a sprawling, 50,000-acre reservoir fed by the Saluda River.

 Population: 13,000 (city proper)